MathiasSonderLarsen/ooono_code_test_mathias/README.md

 ![Details screen](/Screenshots/DetailsScreen.png)

 # Tasks
+The goal for this task is to construng an app, where you are able to see all nearby road works.
+For simplicity all network calls is replaced with a local function call.

 ## Required tasks
 - Main Screen
   - Show list of road works in alphabetical order
   - If user click a road work, open a details screen
-  - Be able to upvote a road work
 - Details screen
   - Show details for the road works
+  - Be able to go back to Main Screen
+- Main screen
+  - Show number of votes for road work
+- Details screen
+  - Be able to upvote a road work
+  - Main screen should update number of votes

 ## Optional tasks
-- Be able to sort road works based on votes
+- Be able to sort road works based on city or votes
-- Be able to downvote a road work
+- Add timer to reload data every 15 seconds

 # Getting started
 To start clone this project